9.1 International Travel Student Policy

 In some instances, travel abroad may contain both sponsored and non-sponsored components.
 In these cases, the portion of the travel deemed sponsored must comply with the policies set forth below.

 Under no circumstances will activities conducted, or outcomes obtained as part of a non-sponsored activity be considered after-the-fact as a sponsored event.
 This includes, but is not limited to, any potential liability associated with the activity or to the awarding of any academic credit for outcomes achieved during the activity.

 Oversight Authority for Ensuring Policy Compliance

 The Director of Education Abroad within the Office of Global Education (OGE) has primary responsibility for approving sponsored activities and ensuring policy compliance for these activities.
-Processes, procedures and documentation required for obtaining approval for international travel involving students are available at mines.edu/global.
+Processes, procedures and documentation required for obtaining approval for international travel involving students are available on OGE's website as linked above.

 - The nature of the Travel Advisory, Travel Health Warning, or extraordinary conditions;

 - The feasibility of postponing the Program until the Advisory or Warning is lifted, or the extraordinary conditions resolve;

 - The feasibility of moving the Program to an alternate destination;